kekse1/v4/docs/modules/web/animate.md

 There are some problems with the native implementation.
 So I implemented some more logics, inclusive features for better animation handling.
 All totally managed!

-All my extensions are implemented straight into the `Animation(.prototype)` object, so you don't need to remember/care about other functions or smth.
-But maybe you are interested in my supporting functions?
-They are all defined below `Animation.prototype`.
+All my extensions are implemented straight into the `Animation(.prototype)` object (and, of course, the `Element.prototype.animate`), so you don't need to remember/care about other functions or smth.

 > **Note**
 > Did you knew?
 Even if I could implement own animation methods, it's always recommended